stackoverprof/audiobox/README.md

 #### The decision to change bundler from Webpack to Vite

 All about performance.
-Vite bundler is blazing fast utilizing native ESM and esbuild which is written in Go and Vite can pre-bundles dependencies 10-100x faster than JavaScript-based bundlers.
+Vite bundler is blazing fast utilizing native ESM and ESbuild which is written in Go and Vite can pre-bundle dependencies 10-100x faster than JavaScript-based bundlers.
+This project is built with a Create-react-app set up on top of a new bundler, Vite.

 #### Data Fetching with SWR

-Managing data fetching is uneasy with all the manual process of data passing-updating.
-SWR handled it all out of the box with a realtime experience and better performance, leading to a fast and nice user experience.
+Managing data fetching is uneasy with all the manual processes of data passing-updating.
+SWR handled it all out of the box with a real-time experience and better performance, leading to a fast and nice user experience.
 SWR created a server-caching which gives us a better networking efficiency.
-SWR can also be a custom Hook that acts almost like a global state management.
+SWR can also be a custom Hook that acts almost like global state management.

 #### Vitest as Jest replacement

-Still about perfomance, built on top of the vite technologies.
-Vitest syntaxes is as same as Jest, but the performance is greatly different.
+Still about performance, built on top of the vite technologies.
+Vitest syntaxes are as same as Jest, but the performance is greatly different.
 Vitest can be integrated easily with the other testing library such as React Testing Library and MSW

 #### Deployed on Vercel with Custom Domain

-You can visit it at `audiobox.errbint.net`, this project is deployed on Vercel with just Hobby Plan and I setup my own domain errbint.net and later set audiobox to be the subdomain.
+You can visit it at `audiobox.errbint.net`, this project is deployed on Vercel with just Hobby Plan and I set up my own domain errbint.net and later set Audiobox to be the subdomain.
 The development branch can also be visited at `dev.audiobox.errbint.net`

 ## Run it Locally